Post job

 A Treatment Coordinator is responsible for assisting the doctors and other medical professionals in performing treatment procedures and administering medications for the patients.
 Treatment Coordinators manage administrative duties, such as scheduling medical appointments, discussing the treatment plans to the patients, updating medical information on the database, and processing payments for the medical procedures.
 They also coordinate with the insurance agencies to verify the patients' eligibility and information and file documents as necessary.
 A Treatment Coordinator must have excellent communication and organizational skills, especially in maintaining databases and ensuring that all medical forms are organized and safely stored.

 These skill sets are where the common ground ends though.
-A therapeutic recreation specialist responsibility is more likely to require skills like "ctrs," "interdisciplinary," "rehabilitation," and "recreation therapy."
-Whereas a treatment coordinator requires skills like "customer service," "financial arrangements," "treatment options," and "social work."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a therapeutic recreation specialist are more likely to require skills like "ctrs," "interdisciplinary," "rehabilitation," and "recreation therapy."
+On the other hand, a job as a treatment coordinator requires skills like "customer service," "financial arrangements," "treatment options," and "social work."
+As you can see, what employees do in each career varies considerably.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that therapeutic recreation specialist responsibilities requires skills like "patients," "ctrs," "rehabilitation," and "recreation therapy."
-But a general activities therapist might use skills, such as, "instructional capacity," "community programs," "physical therapy," and "general recreational."
+For example, resumes show us that therapeutic recreation specialist responsibilities requires skills like "patients," "ctrs," "rehabilitation," and "recreation therapy."
+But a general activities therapist might use other skills in their typical duties, such as, "instructional capacity," "community programs," "physical therapy," and "general recreational."

-In general, general activities therapists study at higher levels of education than therapeutic recreation specialists.
+In general, general activities therapists achieve higher levels of education than therapeutic recreation specialists.
 They're 5.6% more likely to obtain a Master's Degree while being 0.9% less likely to earn a Doctoral Degree.

-Rehabilitation therapists typically study at higher levels compared with therapeutic recreation specialists.
+Rehabilitation therapists earn the best pay in the health care industry, where they command an average salary of $58,523.
+Therapeutic recreation specialists earn the highest pay from the manufacturing industry, with an average salary of $53,233.Most rehabilitation therapists achieve a higher degree level compared to therapeutic recreation specialists.
 For example, they're 13.0% more likely to graduate with a Master's Degree, and 1.1% more likely to earn a Doctoral Degree.